EugenSleptsov/chatgpt/README.md

 * /help - Shows a list of available commands and their descriptions
 * /clear - Clears the chat history for the current chat
 * /history - Shows the current chat history in a formatted output
+* /reload (admin only) - Reloads config in case if you have changed parameters (for example, added new authorized users)

 ## Contributing